What is EMDR and how can it help?

 Mental health symptoms as above can often result from adverse or traumatic past experiences.
 This may be linked to negative experiences during childhood or specific events such as bullying or abuse of some kind.
 Our bodies and minds have innate intelligence and can store emotions within our mind-body system that are linked to difficult experiences.

-As humans, we have an in-built survival mechanism which is often triggered when we are under acute or prolonged stress.
+As humans, we have an in-built survival mechanism that is often triggered when we are under acute or prolonged stress.
 This is called the ‘fight-flight response’.
 This also affects the way our brains and bodies process information.
 In times of stress, the body and mind’s priority is to fight, flee or freeze.
 Higher cognitive processes are rendered ‘offline’ and the main purpose for the person is to survive as opposed to thriving.

 People who have experienced PTSD can experience flashbacks to the traumatic event as if they were reliving what had happened to them.
 For some, it feels as though they are stuck replaying a film about what happened to them but are unable to move forward.
 These symptoms are often associated with low mood and anxiety.
 EMDR therapy supports a person to process the trauma in an adaptive way within a safe environment.